-The Group had set the target of achieving a 10% reduction in energy use intensity by 2032, using 2022 as the baseline year.
-The Group's energy use intensity in 2022 was 41.20 kWh per m2 of total office area, which means the Group has recorded a 23% increase in energy use intensity from the baseline year for this Reporting Period.
-These increased energy consumption figures are due to the Group rented a new office location in Hong Kong, while at the same time the Guangzhou office has started providing more comprehensive environmental data due to moving out from the shared coworking space.
+The Group had set the target of achieving a 10% reduction in energy use intensity by 2031, using 2021 as the baseline year.
+The Group's energy use intensity in 2021 was 5.44 kWh per m2 of total office area, which means the Group has recorded a 16.73% increase in energy use intensity from the baseline year for this Reporting Period.
+These increased energy consumption figures are due to the Group rented a new office location in Hong Kong, while at the same time the Shenzhen office has started providing more comprehensive environmental data due to moving out from the shared coworking space.
+Due to the increase in office locations and more extensive coverage of environmental data, the Group has decided to reset the baseline of its energy use intensity reduction target to the current Reporting Period, with the new target of achieving a 10% reduction in energy use intensity by 2032, using 2022 as the baseline year.